zieren/eltern-emailer/text.md

 * `pass` The login password
 * `tag` A short name used to identify the school in emails
 * `eventLookaheadDays` For notification of upcoming events.
 This controls how long in advance you (and possibly the student, see `emailToStudent`) are notified.
 Each event triggers only one notification, so e.g. 14 means you are notified two weeks in advance and have to keep it in mind from then on.
+* `messageSizeLimit` Emails you send to teachers are automatically split up if they exceed this length (in characters).
+The default is 512, but the actual limit may vary.
+Check your school's site, ask them or try it out.
 * `recipients` This controls who receives the different categories of messages.
 Each takes a comma-separated list of zero or more addresses, enclosed in `[]`.
   * `*` Receives everything
   * `lehrerkommunikation` Personal messages from teachers to parents ("Kommunikation Eltern/Fachlehrer" and ".../Klassenleitung")